 How can vaginal dryness be treated?

-How can I prevent vaginal dryness?
+How can vaginal dryness be prevented?

 To prevent vaginal dryness, it's first and foremost important to maintain good hygiene of the genital area, but this shouldn't be too frequent or carried out with aggressive products unsuited to the pH of this area.
 As we explained in our previous article on vaginal dryness, the vagina is a self-cleaning organ.
 Cleaning it internally would disrupt your vaginal flora and thus promote vaginal dryness, fungal infections, etc.

-What's more, lalcohol and tobacco should also be avoided, as should the use of certain medications.
+Alcohol and tobacco should also be avoided, as should the use of certain medications.

 What treatments are available for vaginal dryness?